Classic Motorcycle Build

 Harley Shovelhead Value

-A correctly restored Shovelhead will always be worth more than a customized one.
+With few exceptions, a correctly restored Shovelhead is worth more than a customized one.
 If you find one or have one that's in original shape or not that far off, the best thing to do is leave it alone or restore it correctly.

 ======================